ffimnsr/haya-rs/README.md

-# Charon
+# Haya (Doorkeeper)

-> Throw open in answer to my knowing the silent places and empty void of stern Persephone,
-> and send forth the multitude that lurk in hollow night; let the ferryman row back across
-> the Styx with groaning bark.
+> Hold my hand in yours, and we will not fear what hands like ours can do.
-> - Teiresias
+> - The Epic Of Gilgamesh

 ## License